-A country as fierce as it is small, Hungary has produced more than its fair share of the noteworthy and unique.
-Fine wine, thoroughbred horses, inventions you use every day (such as the ballpoint pen): this nation unites poetry and patriotism, nature, and man-made innovations in a tiny but potent package.
-The country's crown jewel is undoubtedly the shining capital of Budapest, but gems can be found in all corners, from the shores of Lake Balaton to the modest but magnificent peaks of the Matra mountain range to the pretty little town of Pecs.
-You wouldn't think that a country so difficult to locate on a map houses so many diverse wonders, but the erstwhile half of the Austro-Hungarian empire and the site of the first official wine region in the world (Tokaj) has more than can be discovered in one trip.
-We suggest you start planning your return the moment you get there.
+A country as fierce as it is small, Hungary has produced more than its fair share of the noteworthy and the unique.
+From fine wine or thoroughbred horses to inventions you use every day, this nation unites poetry and patriotism, nature, and human-made innovations in a tiny but potent package.
+The country's crown jewel is undoubtedly the shining capital of Budapest, but gems can be found in all corners, from the shores of Lake Balaton to the modest but magnificent peaks of the Matra mountain range.
+You wouldn't think that a country is so difficult to locate on map houses so many diverse wonders.
+Still, the other half of the Austro-Hungarian empire and the site of the first official wine region in the world (Tokaj) has more than can be discovered in one trip.
+We suggest you start planning your return the moment you get here.

 Hungary is an ancient country, having been founded in the year 895, becoming a Christian kingdom in 1000.
 Since then, a whole lot of things have happened: The Ottoman Empire invaded Hungary before becoming one half of the monarchy named after it and its counterpart, Austria.
 Hungary was also invaded by Germany and then liberated of that invasion through Soviet Russia, remaining a socialist country until the fall of the USSR.
 Now a member of the European Union, Hungary has kept its currency like it has held on to its identity, an identity that has an ethereal sense of Hungarian-ness – innate and unknowable.